adrianyorke/forbiddenplanet/README.md

 EDW Test Runner also handles authentication, environment switching, token replacement and log merging.

-Here's a list of the main command line arguments to give you some idea of the full functionality:
+Summary of the main command line arguments to give you some idea of the full functionality:
 * `--test_files` (test suite filter, e.g. "*.robot" or "*.py")
 * `--included_tags` (include specific tags, e.g. "smoke" to include smoke tests only)
 * `--excluded_tags` (exclude specific tags, e.g. "dataloaded" to exclude tests that require data to be loaded)